With the menu item "Images" → "Image list of a folder" you can show, edit and remove EXIF tags of JPEG, TIFF and PNG image files.

 - If you select multiple images by using the Ctrl or Shift key, an additional button "Apply" is shown.

-Only after pressing this button, the EXIF data are updated in all selected images, but without writing them to the files.
+Only after pressing this button, the EXIF data are updated in the data table, but they are not yet written to the image files.

 - An EXIF tag can be removed by pressing the button "Remove" in the tab sheet "Input".